renatogroffe/githubactions-docker-hardened-images-comparisons/README.md

 Exemplo de execuçao do workflow com imagens do **Python 3.13**:

-*Example of executing a workflow with images in Python 3.13:*
+*Example of workflow execution with images in Python 3.13:*

 ![Python 3.13](img/hardened-01.png)